Can we throw a party?

 Growing an audience for your writing isn’t easy.
 At the beginning of last year, I didn’t really know how to find my audience online.
 My email list grew slowly, and sometimes it felt like hardly anyone was reading my work.

 But in late March 2016, I won a contest for a year of blog coaching with bestselling author Jeff Goins.
 Thank you, Jeff!
 This included access to a course by email marketer Bryan Harris which I began working through in June when I had about 100 subscribers.

 With Jeff’s and Bryan’s coaching and a lot of hard work, I soon discovered the most effective ways to reach a wider audience with my writing.

 In today’s post, I’m looking at why every writer needs an email list, and I’m sharing the top five strategies that brought me the biggest number of subscribers.

 Note: This is an in-depth guide at over 2,200 words.
-If you’d like to save it to read later, you can get the PDF version by signing up for access to the members-only content library.
+If you’d like to save it to read later, you can get the PDF version by signing up to my email newsletter for access to the members-only content library.

 Why You Need an Email List